jbcodeforce/ML-studies/docs/index.md

 * Deep learning can adapt to change in the environment and address new scenarios.
 * Discover insights within large data set.
 * Deep learning may not be suitable if we need explanations on what was done by the system, or when the error rate is unacceptable.

+## Why Hybrid Cloud?

+AI needs data, Big data.
+Big data need elastic storage and distributed, elastic computing resources.
+Cloud adoption is really driven by the elastic resources, pay as you go, serverless as much as possible.

+Private data can stay on-premises servers close to the applications creating those data or reading the data.
+Analytics data pre-processing can anonymize data and remove PII data, before uploading to cloud storage.
+Cloud Storages are used to store large datasets required for training machine learning models, taking advantage of the storage's scalability and performance.

 ## Data Science major concepts